andytudhope/thebluebook/source/tangled-bank/index.md

 “Time seemed to vanish.
 Urgency vanished.
 Any important difference between myself and all other things vanished.
 I knew that I belonged to the world, and felt comfortably my own containment in the totality.
 I did not feel that I understood any mystery, not at all; rather that I could be happy and feel blessed within the perplexity — the summer morning, its gentleness, the sense of the great work being done though the grass where I stood scarcely trembled.
 As I say, it was the most casual of moments, not mystical as the word is usually meant, for there was no vision, or anything extraordinary at all, but only a sudden awareness of the citizenry of all things within one world: leaves, dust, thrushes and finches, men and women.
 And yet it was a moment I have never forgotten, and upon which I have based many decisions in the years since” — Mary Oliver

 “The nature of reality that spills forth from Einstein’s physics is so much more startling than the simplistic, undergraduate-beloved shibboleth: everything is relative to subjective points of view.
 In Einstein’s physics, there is no passage of time, no unidirectional flow from the fixed past and toward the uncertain future.
 The temporal component of space-time is as static as its spatial components; physical time is as still as physical space.
 It is all laid out, the whole spread of events, in the tenseless four-dimensional space-time manifold.” — Rebecca Goldstein

+“It is an anayltical story; a story designed to deliberately break down the barriers of the obvious in order to reveal new possibilities of understanding and action.” — Njabulo S. Ndebele

 “Finally, let us return to Turing’s original contribution.
 The Universal Machine was, and remains, a crucial device for making our thinking about computation sharp, and allowing, for the first time in history, precise mathematical results on the power and limitations of what is computable.
 But there is a further question.
 Can there be a similar universal format for the behavior produced by social computation in the sense of this paper?
 We still lack a ‘new Turing’, but my guess is that the answer will come in the form of an abstract conceptual analysis of what it really means to be a game – beyond the details of current game theory.” — [Johann van Benthem](https://www.illc.uva.nl/Research/Publications/Reports/PP-2013-03.text.pdf)